The Sports Medicine Academy Programme

 What other opportunities’ are there for me on sports medicine academy?

-To build up a complete hands on experience for all students in the sports medicine academy, the students have the chance to attend a range of workshops who are led by highly qualified professionals in their own industry and will present ideas on how to prepare for life and university programmes within the sports medicine, health and fitness industries.
+To build up a complete hands on experience for all learners in the sports medicine academy, the students have the chance to attend a range of workshops who are led by highly qualified professionals in their own industry and will present ideas on how to prepare for life and university programmes within the sports medicine, health and fitness industries.

-Students will be able to get hands on practical experience of techniques and procedures to use when dealing with different scenarios within the sports medicine, health and fitness industries.
+Learners will be able to get hands on practical experience of techniques and procedures to use when dealing with different scenarios within the sports medicine, health and fitness industries.

-Students will be able to focus on the skills that they will utilize in their chosen environment with an extensive amount of lab time set aside to do this.
+Learners will be able to focus on the skills that they will utilize in their chosen environment with an extensive amount of lab time set aside to do this.

 The workshops available are:

-Clinical Sports Medicine - This workshop will focus the clinical side of sports medicine sports accompanied by guest speaker Dr Neil Pease who works at NHS Der-by Teaching Hospital.
+Clinical Sports Medicine - This workshop will focus the clinical side of sports medicine sports accompanied by guest speaker Dr Neil Pease who works at NHS Derby Teaching Hospital.

 Neil has specialised in sports medicine at the University of Glasgow and has worked in public health for several years and with rugby super league side Hull Kingston Rovers.

-Neil aims to show the students how to use intubation which is used to put an airway down the throat to secure the airway.
+Neil aims to show the learners how to use intubation which is used to put an airway down the throat to secure the airway.
 This would benefit students who wish to go onto clinical sports medicine.